Ecwid/ecwid-js-sdk/README.md

 # Ecwid Ecommerce SDK

-The Ecwid widget significantly slows down page speed of the sites on which it is installed.
-For many of our partners page speed is a crutial competitive factor.
-Existing [Storefront JavaScript API](https://api-docs.ecwid.com/reference/overview) requires the whole Ecwid widget loaded to be used and does not provide the ability to invoke operations in 'headless' mode.

-Ecwid Ecommerce SDK by [Ecwid](https://www.ecwid.com/) is a lightweight JavaScript library which does not require Ecwid widget for interacting with Ecwid API to manage online store data.
+Ecwid Ecommerce SDK allows you to add Ecwid buying experience to any platform or application: Site Builder, POS, Website, App, etc. It is a lightweight JavaScript library which does not require Ecwid widget for interacting with Ecwid API to manage online store data.
+It is taking on Storefront JavaScript API functions and allows you to optimize your integrations with Ecwid for performance and flexibility.

 For full API documentation, visit [API docs page](https://ecwid.github.io/ecwid-js-sdk/).